Polish, U.S. forces prepare for ADR 21.3

 |0

-This work, Polish, U.S. forces prepare for ADR 21.3 [Image 2 of 2], by TSgt Anthony Plyler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Polish, U.S. forces prepare for ADR 21.3, by TSgt Anthony Plyler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT